gulfaniputra/gulfaniputra/README.md

 ### Contact

-Retrieve it from my profile with a logged in GitHub account
+Email is on my profile

 ### Stats